gohugoio/hugoDocs/content/en/content-management/comments.md

 shortname = 'your-disqus-shortname'
 {{</ code-toggle >}}

 For many websites, this is enough configuration.
-However, you also have the option to set the following in the [front matter] of a single content file:
+However, you also have the option to set the following in the [front matter][] of a single content file:

 - `disqus_identifier`
 - `disqus_title`
 - `disqus_url`

-### Render Hugo's built-in Disqus partial template
+### Render Hugo's embedded Disqus partial

-Disqus has its own [internal template](/templates/embedded/#disqus) available, to render it add the following code where you want comments to appear:
+To render it, add the following code where you want comments to appear:

 ```go-html-template
 {{ partial "disqus.html" . }}